handpoint/ecommdoc/docs/samplecode.md

 The following example code shows how to create a payment form to open the Hosted Payment Page in a lightbox style overlay on your website using the Hosted Payment Page and jQuery libraries.

 The test accounts will only accept card numbers that are designated for test purposes.
-[Test cards](annexes#test-card-data) cannot be used on production accounts.
+[Test cards](samplecode#test-cards-data) cannot be used on production accounts.

-<iframe width="100%" height="650" src="//jsfiddle.net/MiguelGarcia/0hL4y7jv/36/embedded/html,result/dark/" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0"></iframe>
+<iframe width="100%" height="650" src="//jsfiddle.net/MiguelGarcia/0hL4y7jv/51/embedded/html,result/dark/" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0"></iframe>

 <br/>